KranthiVidnagiri/OLMS/README.md

-# 🗂️ Leave Management System
+# 🗂️ Online Leave Management System (OLMS)

-A web-based Leave Management System that allows employees to apply for leave and admins to manage leave requests efficiently.
-This project helps organizations streamline the process of handling employee leave requests, approvals, and records.
+The **Online Leave Management System (OLMS)** is a web-based platform designed to simplify and automate the process of applying for and managing employee leaves within an organization.
+This system allows employees to submit leave applications online and enables administrators to efficiently review, approve, or reject those requests.

 ---